 What Happens At A Magazine Photo Shoot

 Do you ever wonder what happens at a magazine photo shoot?
-Well, I was filled with anxiety over this very thing yesterday.
+I was filled with anxiety over this very thing yesterday.

-But Franklin and Esther, the man and wife team (he photographs; she styles) could not have been nicer.
+But Franklin and Esther, the man-and-wife team (he photographs; she styles), could not have been nicer.

 They were taking photos of my little house for a decorating magazine.